SYK-08/GoogleNews/README.md

 ```
 googlenews.get_links()
 ```
-- Clear result list before doing another search with the same object
+- Clear the result list before doing another search with the same object
 ```
 googlenews.clear()
 ```
 ## Issue
-Image is not working in the latest version, it can only return default google loading gif
+The image is not working in the latest version, it can only return the default Google loading gif

-The date range is not always working as Google may return the result with random order or out of date range.
+The date range is not always working as Google may return the result in random order or out-of-date range.

-Google may recognize the program as automated robots and block the IP, using cloud server and fetching data with high frequency will get higher chance to be blocked.
+Google may recognize the program as an automated robot and block the IP, using a cloud server and fetching data with high frequency will get a higher chance of being blocked.